-Revaluation accounts that consist of unrealized gains or losses deriving from changes in actuarial assumptions underlying the computation of pension accruals.
-Accordingly, any accumulated unrealized losses at year end will result in a negative account balance.
+2) Revaluation accounts that consist of unrealized gains or losses arising from changes in actuarial assumptions underlying the computation of pension accruals.

 n.
 Foreign currency

 Assets and liabilities denominated in or indexed to foreign currency are shown in New shekels according to the representative exchange rates published by the Bank of Israel at the Balance Sheet date.